open-hims/rustcare-engine/docs/REFACTORING_OPPORTUNITIES.md

 - ✅ **Phase 3 Adoption**: Healthcare handler migrated to use RequestValidation and AuditService
 - ✅ **Phase 3 Adoption**: Pharmacy handler migrated to use RequestValidation and AuditService
 - ✅ **Phase 3 Adoption**: Organizations handler migrated to use RequestValidation and AuditService
+- ✅ **Phase 3 Adoption**: Devices handler migrated to use RequestValidation and AuditService
+- ✅ **Phase 3 Adoption**: Compliance handler migrated to use RequestValidation and AuditService
+- ✅ **Phase 3 Adoption**: Geographic handler migrated to use RequestValidation and AuditService
+- ✅ **Phase 3 Adoption**: Permissions handler migrated to use RequestValidation and AuditService
+- ✅ **Phase 3 Adoption**: Auth handler migrated to use RequestValidation

 Notes:
 - Database-related build errors seen in CI are due to environment (DB unavailable); code changes lint clean.